Open Banking for Real Estate: The Complete Guide

 Two integration approaches exist:

-- •API integration: Your platform programmatically initiates payments on behalf of tenants who have authorized the connection.
+API integration allows your platform or property management software to programmatically initiate payments on behalf of tenants or payers who have authorized the connection.
+This requires a relationship with a licensed payment initiation service provider (PISP) or bank, API documentation review, sandbox testing, and go-live.
 Timeline: typically 5–15 days from kickoff to production.

-- •Dashboard access: Your team initiates payments via a web interface provided by a payment service provider, without requiring development resources.
-Setup is immediate.
+Dashboard access enables your team to initiate payments via a web interface provided by a payment service provider, without requiring development resources.
+Setup is immediate; no integration is required.
+This approach suits smaller operators or those with infrequent, high-value payments.

 Multi-rail payment strategy is essential.
 Open banking should be deployed as the primary payment rail, with card processing and A2A direct debit as fallbacks.
-This ensures that if a tenant's bank is unavailable, the system can automatically retry via an alternative method.
+This ensures that if a tenant's bank is unavailable or a payment is declined, the system can automatically retry via an alternative method.
+This fallback capability significantly improves payment conversion rates.

 For operators evaluating open banking integration, the key decision is identifying the percentage of your payment volume that should be initiated via open banking (typically 60–80%) versus fallback rails.
 This ratio depends on your customer base's banking habits and the geographic distribution of your payers.